Lambert W random variables and their applications in loss modelling: Lambert Random Variables

 and the corresponding pdf is

-\subsection{Lambert $W$ normal distribution}
+\subsection{Lambert $W$ Normal~Distribution}

 In this section, we apply the Lambert location-scale transformation \eqref{eq:asukoha-skaala} on a normal random variable $X\sim N(\mu, \sigma)$.
-The resulting random variable
+The~resulting random~variable

 is a Lambert $W\times N(\mu, \sigma)$ random variable with parameter vector $(\mu, \sigma, \gamma)$.
-Without the loss of generality, we assume that the skewness parameter $\gamma$ is positive; the situation is mirrored for negative $\gamma$-s (left skew instead of right skew).
-Using \eqref{eq:loc-scale-cdf}, the cdf for a positive skewness parameter $\gamma$ can be written as
+Without loss of generality, we assume that the skewness parameter $\gamma$ is positive; the situation is mirrored for negative $\gamma$-s (i.e., left skew instead of right skew).
+Using \eqref{eq:loc-scale-cdf}, the~cdf for a positive skewness parameter $\gamma$ can be written~as